-Researchers sought to determine whether the use of meningococcal B vaccine in the UK infant immunization program upheld safety guidelines.
+Researchers sought to determine whether the use of the meningococcal B vaccine in the UK infant immunization program upheld safety guidelines.

 The 4CMenB vaccine received its first license in the year 2013 in Europe.
 It went through vigorous clinical trials for safety and efficacy.
-The results from the trials showed more side-effects than expected, such as fever and skin reactions, when the meningococcal B vaccine was paired with other vaccines.
+The results from the trials showed more side effects than expected, such as fever and skin reactions, when the meningococcal B vaccine was paired with other vaccines.
 The meningococcal B vaccine was still deemed safe enough for future studies.

 In the year 2015, the meningococcal B vaccine was added to the United Kingdom’s infant immunization program.
 It was delivered to children at eight and 16 weeks of age, with a final booster at one year of age.
 Previous evidence showed a 94% effectiveness score in those taking the vaccine ten months into the program.